balancer/docs-v3/docs/integration-guides/guides/create-custom-router.md

 - DeFi projects looking to provide liquidity on Balancer in custom proportions across multiple pools with more granular control metrics as part of the liquidity provisioning
 - DeFi projects looking to enhance the liquidity mining experience for LPs by introducing a better staking & migration flow.

-The main work custom routers in the outlined examples above have in commin is that:
+The main work custom routers in the outlined examples above have in common is that:
-- They utilize multiple Vault interactions based on the required usecase
+- They utilize multiple Vault interactions based on the required use-case
 - They add additional control flows & external interactions to the Router smart contract for granular liquidity operations

 ## Usage